SAP/spartacus-docs/_pages/install/compatibility-notes.md

 ### SmartEdit

 Support for SmartEdit has been added in this release.
 Full functionality of this feature nonetheless requires extensions that will be released in SAP Commerce Cloud 1905.

+### Variants & Multi-Dimensional Products

+Spartacus does not support product Variants or Multi-Dimensional products yet.
+There may be some of these products in the sample data, but support for these types of products is not implemented yet in the storefront.